For some reason, motivation always gets more attention. Everyone

 By helping you eat less (fewer calories in) and helping you burn more (more calories out), intermittent fasting causes weight loss by changing both sides of the calorie equation.

-Studies show that intermittent fasting can be a very powerful weight loss tool.
+loss tool.
 In a review study from 2014, it was shown to cause weight loss of 3-8% over periods of 3-24 weeks (1).

 That is actually a very large amount compared to most weight loss studies.